bobbyiliev/introduction-to-docker-ebook/ebook/en/content/003-docker-containers.md

 docker stop CONTAINER_ID
 ```

-If you need to you can start the container again:
+If you need to, you can start the container again:

 ```
 docker start CONTAINER_ID